 Other insurance providers may offer a similar service for accessing your proof of insurance documents.

 If you do have to pay a fine for not surrendering your insurance information, it will be recorded on your driver’s abstract for 3 years and could potentially affect how much you pay for insurance over that time period.
 Insurance companies check driving records to figure out if clients are safe or risky drivers, and driving without insurance will not help your rates in the future.

 What if you don’t own the car?

-Only the owner of a vehicle can be charged with a a charge for driving without insurance because the owner is the only person responsible for making sure that the vehicle is properly insured.
+Only the owner of a vehicle can be charged for driving without insurance because the owner is the only person responsible for making sure that the vehicle is properly insured.
 However, if you’re driving a car that you don’t own, you should still make sure that the insurance card is in the vehicle because you could still be charged with failure to surrender proof of insurance.

 How much is a fine for driving without insurance in Ontario?